-On macOS head to the Applications folder in Finder.
-Here you can group the installed apps by date by clicking View, Group By, and Date Added.
+On macOS, head to the Applications folder in Finder.
+Here you can group the installed apps by date by clicking View, Sort By, and Date Added.
 There’s also Screen Time on a Mac, which works just as it does on an iPhone or iPad.
 Open the Apple menu, then choose System Preferences and Screen Time to see which programs have been open recently.

 [Related: How to clear your web history in any browser]

 Any kind of activity related to Google apps—from search to Gmail—will be logged on the My Google Activity page in your account.
 It’s handy if you use Google apps inside your web browser a lot.